JohnNYers/CTEC3905/README.md

 ## Development process
 Trial and error has been used for building the solution due to the prototyping characteristic of the project.
 Therefore the solution might not be as clean and straightforward as possible.

+## User testing results
+*only tested on chrome!*
++ **Issue 1:** rotation timer is started more than once if the user touches the diagram with two fingers.
+  + *solution:* only starting the timer if it has a null reference
++ **Issue 2:** animation between data sets (in the 2d diagram) are cancelled when the user switches the values too quickly.
+  + *solution:* overwriting the points attribute when the new value is selected.

 ## References
 + WebGL: